abhijitWebDev/library-management-system/README.md

 # This is a online library management system project.

 ## Backend
-  Sure, here's a more detailed README.md for the backend folder of your Library Management System:
+  This is a detailed description of the components and the features which are provided in the backend.